 Last month, the U.S. Government Accountability Office released a comprehensive report on last year’s Equifax breach.
 The most noticeable problem shouldn’t be surprising, given that I work at Venafi.
 It’s that Equifax had a security device that was tasked to inspect network traffic for suspicious packets, and the device’s digital certificate was expired during the breach.
 In itself, that wasn’t a big deal because keys and certificates expire all the time.
 What blew me away was that it was not replaced for 10 months.

 I was not entirely surprised by the revelation of the role the expired certificate played.
-Nearly two years ago, Eva Hanscom wrote a blog that asked how the loss of 100 million+ records could go undetected in multiple breaches.
+Nearly two years ago, Emil Hanscom wrote a blog that asked how the loss of 100 million+ records could go undetected in multiple breaches.

 This GAO report should silence anyone who questions the value of maintaining strong control over your entire inventory of machine identities.
 If the traffic inspection certificate had been replaced soon after if expired, the breach would very likely have been contained sooner, depriving the world of a ton of sensational headlines—not to mention lost business, clean up and investigation costs.
 And that’s just for starters.
 Not only were there ICO fines, multiple lawsuits and lost government contracts, half of the executive team was replaced.
 Yes.
 It’s a bit of a stretch, but this may be the first documented case of executives being fired (or retired), in part, over an expired certificate.